nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to delete a specific student in the list by providing student's index.
+3. Tuition teacher requests to delete a specific student in the list by inputting the student's index.
 4. EduManage deletes the student and indicates success.

     Use case ends.